 Some institutions require an interview before admittance to their program.
-Please contact Career Services to schedule a mock interview.
-Be aware that questions can vary widely based on the program.
+Please contact Career Services to schedule a mock interview, since questions can vary widely based on the program.
 Below are questions that candidates can ask during the interview, but first make sure the information is not available on the website.